The Holly & Hawthorn Forest School

 I have experience of working with a wide age range of children in a range of activities – from nursery to key stage 4.
 Including: leading Summer Playscheme Art Workshops, leading/organising transition summer schools for Year 6’s going into Year 7 , and coaching athletics on a regular basis to 7-14 yr olds for Wells City Harriers.

-I first became interested in Forest School about 9 years ago.
+I first became aware and interested in Forest School in 2005.
 In 2007 I completed some basic training at Ammerdown with Frome Forest Schools.
 I used my training to run forest school sessions at St Paul’s Junior School as an after school club and continued to expand my training and experience volunteering at Wilder Woods Forest School, Hallr Wood, Charlton Mackrell (near Somerton).

 I was inspired to set up a forest school and therefore I moved on to do an OCN Level 3 Forest School Leaders Award which enabled me to be insured to deliver forest school off school sites.
 This allowed me to set up Holly & Hawthorn Forest School.

-I decided to set this up because I believe 100% in Forest School and have witnessed the effect it has on children and adults, which just makes me more passionate!”
+I decided to set up as a not-for-profit community group because I believe 100% in Forest School and have witnessed the effect it has on children and adults, which just makes me more passionate!”